123dars/NIDS/README.md

 4. Packets with anomaly score > threshold are flagged
 5. **Rule-based checks** add flags for known suspicious ports
 6. **Risk score** (0–100) calculated for each flagged packet
-7. All results visible on live dashboard
+7. All results visible on live dashboard with auto-refresh

 ---